About the Conference

 Radosław Kucharczyk

-Radosław Kucharczyk is Associate Professor at the Institute of Romance Studies and a faculty member in the Department of Didactics and Methodology of French Language at the University of Warsaw, where he graduated from the Institute of French Studies.
+Radosław Kucharczyk is a Professor at the Institute of Romance Studies and a faculty member in the Department of Didactics and Methodology of French Language at the University of Warsaw, where he graduated from the Institute of French Studies.
 He teaches courses in glottodidactics and practical French language courses.
 His research is focused on implementing European language policy within the Polish educational system.
 His interests include multilingualism, multilingual competence, and mediation.
 He has authored numerous articles on foreign language teaching didactics, the French language core curriculum for upper secondary schools, and didactic materials for learning French.
 Professor Kucharczyk cooperates with the Polish Central Examination Board (CKE).
 He is the Chair of the Coordinating Council for Foreign Language Teaching and Language Proficiency Certification at the University of Warsaw.
 From 2017 to 2025, he headed the Department of Didactics of French Language at the Institute of French Studies at the University of Warsaw.
 He is also an expert reviewer of French language textbooks for the Ministry of National Education and teaches French at one of Warsaw’s secondary schools, which offers bilingual classes.

 Professor